CloudLabs-MOC/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-7.md

      import "./App.css";
      ```

-1. Your `App.js` should look similar like the below screenshot:
+1. Your `App.js` should look similar to the screenshot below:

      ![Picture1](../media/CL7-EX1-T2-S11.png)